expo/expo/docs/pages/guides/customizing-metro.md

 A useful way to debug your source code is by exploring the source maps with [`react-native-bundle-visualizer`](https://github.com/IjzerenHein/react-native-bundle-visualizer).
 Install it with `yarn add -D react-native-bundle-visualizer`, then run `npx react-native-bundle-visualizer`.

 This will show you an interactive breakdown of what makes up your JavaScript bundle.
-Using this you can find large packages that you may not have intended to bundle in your project.
+Using this, you can find large packages that you may not have intended to bundle in your project.
 The smaller the bundle, the faster your app will start.

 ## Web Support